danjhd/cfn101-workshop/workshop/content/40-workshop-part-02/40-nested-stack/100-lab-10-nested-stacks.md

 ![nested-stack-architecture](../ns-architecture.png)

-You will find the working directory in `code/60-nested-stack/01-working directory`.
+You will find the working files in `code/40-nested-stack`.
 In the rest of this lab, you should add your code to the templates here.

-You can find the working solutions in `code/60-nested-stack/02-solution`.
-You can reference this against your code.
+The solution can be found in the same folder with a `-Solution` suffix to the matching file name.
+You can reference these against your code.

 **Let's start..**